 what-is-a-professional-reference-letter

 First of all, you need to be aware that it is entirely common and acceptable to ask someone to help you in an application process by asking them to be a reference.
 Some people may give up on the application process because they don’t feel comfortable asking for such a favor.
-But overcoming such fear will benefit you in the long run.
-All you need to do is be polite towards the person you will contact for help, be grateful, and be understanding.

 Now let’s teach you how to ask for a reference.
 Follow these steps, and you will be good to go!